any-docs/css/content/reference/properties/text-decoration-color/index.md

 }
 ```

 CSS does not provide a direct mechanism for specifying a unique color for each line type.
-This effect can nevertheless be achieved by nesting elements, applying a different line type to each element (with the {{cssxref("text-decoration-line")}} property), and specifying the line color (with `text-decoration-color`) on a per-element basis.
+This effect can nevertheless be achieved by nesting elements, applying a different line type to each element (with the `text-decoration-line` property), and specifying the line color (with `text-decoration-color`) on a per-element basis.

 ## Syntax